 I’m short and not very strong, so I don’t trust myself to be able to reliably pick up my dirt bike with my bare hands and load it in the back of the truck.
 This would be very difficult if the truck was higher, especially after the end of a long day of riding or racing.

-So, I did one of two things.
+So, I did one of two things to safely load my dirt bike.

 I either backed the truck up to the biggest hill or bump I could find.
 This made the tailgate closer to the ground, making it easier to load my full-size dirt bike.